SCIInstitute/Seg3D/README.md

 <!-- Created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc) -->

 # Seg3D
-Seg3D is a free volume segmentation and processing tool developed by the NIH Center for Integrative Biomedical Computing at the University of Utah Scientific Computing and Imaging (SCI) Institute.
+Seg3D (www.seg3d.org) is a free volume segmentation and processing tool developed by the NIH Center for Integrative Biomedical Computing at the University of Utah Scientific Computing and Imaging (SCI) Institute.

+See the Seg3D site (www.seg3d.org) for detailed information about the software and platform support.

 ## Installing Seg3D from source